MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 ### Install the StaffHub PowerShell module

-If you haven't already, [install the StaffHub PowerShell module](install-the-staffhub-powershell-module.md).
+If you haven't already, [install the prerelease version of the StaffHub PowerShell module](install-the-staffhub-powershell-module.md).

 ### Link an Azure AD account for StaffHub team members who don't have one